Fire Extinguishers - Portable

 - Class A - Fires involving ordinary combustibles such as paper, wood, cloth, rubber, or plastics.

-- Class B - Fires involving flammable or combustible liquids, gases, oil, paints, or lacquer.
+- Class B - Fires involving flammable liquids, gases, oil, paints, or lacquer.

 - Class C - Fires involving energized (live) electrical equipment such as motors, appliances, or power tools.